Digital Economy Survey

 The information collected in this survey will be used to fill important statistical data gaps related to the digital economy.
 This will be accomplished through an improved understanding of changing consumption and purchasing patterns as well as methods for earning money in a digitalized world.

-Reference period: The reference period in the questionnaire is the previous 12 months.
+Reference period: The reference period is the previous 12 months.

 - Culture and leisure